tsloughter/rebar3.org/content/en/docs/Workflow.md

 Tracking the lock file will let you have repeatable builds, and will allow rebar3 to do things like automatically re-update dependencies when switching branches.

-## !
-The _build directory should be safe to delete but you shouldn't need to !
+{{< blocks/callout type="warning" title="The _build directory should be safe to delete but you shouldn't need to">}}

 	 Rebar3 tracks all the applications declared in your rebar.config files and should be able to track all required changes.

     There are a few edge cases where this is not possible and may lead to weird bugs, specifically when you are changing your project structure.
 If you are moving from a single-app project to an umbrella project (i.e. all source files move from `src/` to `apps/myapp/src`) or the opposite, there are chances that various artifacts in the _build directory will conflict with each other.
 Delete it and ask for a fresh build in this case.

+{{< /blocks/callout >}}

 The next thing you'll want to do is add dependencies to your project.
 See the [Dependencies](doc:dependencies) section for this.
 Adding dependencies does not automatically integrate them to your project, however.